spiry-capital/actions-hooks-mattermost/README.md

 </p>

 ## About
-This is simple webhook for logging deployment events from GitHub in a Mattermost channel.
+This is a simple webhook for logging deployment events from GitHub in a Mattermost channel.
 It will log when the deployment begins and when the deployment status change.
 It fits perfect for our team as we use GitHub actions for CI/CD and we wanted a channel with every log so everyone can see whats happening with the builds.

 ## Screenshot
 <p align="center">